V5 User GuideLast Updated: 8/8/2025

 After assigning each column with a Taguchi® standard field or custom field, click 'Import' to begin the import process.

-Programmatic and Custom Imports
+Programmatic and custom imports

 Taguchi's Subscriber API gives you a programmatic approach to add subscribers to your database.
 The API can be used to automate subscriber additions and to assist in larger imports of over 150,000 records.